kapost/circuitry/README.md

 * `error_handler`: An object that responds to `call` with two arguments: the deserialized message contents and the topic name used when publishing to SNS.
   *(optional, default: `nil`)*
+* `publish_async_strategy`: One of `:fork`, `:thread`, or `:batch` that determines how asynchronous publish requests are processed.  *(optional,
+  default: `:fork`)*
+  * `:fork`: Forks a detached child process that immediately sends the request.
+  * `:thread`: Creates a new thread that immediately sends the request.
+Because threads are not guaranteed to complete when the process exits, completion can be ensured by calling `Concord.flush`.
+  * `:batch`: Stores the request in memory to be submitted later.
+Batched requests must be manually sent by calling `Concord.flush`.
+* `subscribe_async_strategy`: One of `:fork` or `:thread` that determines how asynchronous subscribe requests are processed.  *(optional, default: `:fork`)*
+  * `:fork`: Forks a detached child process that immediately begins querying the queue.
+  * `:thread`: Creates a new thread that immediately sends begins querying the queue.

 ### Publishing